Migarve55/PySecurityCamera/README.md

 ## Features

   - MJPEG Stream WebServer
+  - Security login

 ## Future features

-  - Security login
   - Configuration file
-  - Configuration by webServerForm
+  - Change the configuration on the fly
   - Screenshot saving
   - Pan/Tilt servomotors functionality (Only for RaspberryPi)